brenonsantos/OpenPDM/README.md

 - Simple voltage divider for input sensing

 ### The Bad
 The current PCB design is a weak point in this version of the project.
 It was created in a week to support software development, and due to budget constraints, some cost-cutting measures were taken.
 As a result, there is missing redundancy and filtering components.
-I'll learn more about PCB design and scrap this version, any help is appreciated.
+I'll learn more about PCB design and scrap this version, and any help or expertise in this area would be greatly appreciated.

 ## Software Rambling
 The software architecture was based on AUTOSAR because we thought it would be cool.
 Problem is, I didn't knew anything about AUTOSAR before starting this project, so it is kind of messy.
 For the next version I'll simplify the architecture and port the code to C++.